Romil1706/Autonomous-Obstacle-Avoiding-Robot-using-ESP32-and-Mqtt/README.md

 ## Overview

 * This project is an intelligent, self-navigating robotic car built using an ESP32 microcontroller mounted on a custom MDF board chassis.
 * The system allows users to remotely control the robot's ignition (ON/OFF) and monitor real-time spatial distances through an MQTT dashboard.
-* The robot is driven by two DC motors and stabilized by a front barrel wheel, running on a dual 18650 battery power supply for robust mobility.
+* The robot is driven by two DC motors via an L298N motor driver and stabilized by a front barrel wheel, running on a dual 18650 battery power supply for robust mobility.
 * The project seamlessly combines autonomous decision-making, servo-driven ultrasonic scanning, and IoT telemetry into a single platform.

 ## Features